 Where On Your Resume Should You List Education?

-- Finally, add education and academic achievements in reverse chronological order.
+- Education.
+Also in reverse chronological order.

 Should You Include Short Courses?